rathead-industrial-products/rtos/doc/faq.md

 subroutine, the subroutine can be rewritten as a separate task and activated by a signal or queue.

+# When can I use Auto variables?    {#faq_when_use_Auto}
+Auto variables are destroyed whenever the thread blocks.
+So if you are ** SURE ** that the auto variable won't be used past a potential blocking operation, then it is safe to use an auto variable.
+Auto variables are always OK in functions, since by definition functions cannot block.
+So for example a recursive function using auto variables is allowed.

 # What are the benefits of a stackless RTOS?    {#faq_stackless_benefits}
 The benefits of a stackless RTOS are primarily related to SRAM management.
 The most complicated part of configuring a conventional RTOS is sizing the task